DailyDreaming/test/wdl.rst

 To follow this example, you will need docker installed.
 The original workflow can be found here: https://github.com/ENCODE-DCC/pipeline-container

 We've included the wdl file and data files in the toil repository needed to run this example.
 First, download :download:`the example code <../../src/toil/test/wdl/wdl_templates.zip>` and unzip.
 The file needed is:
 "testENCODE/encode_mapping_workflow.wdl".

-Next, use wdltool_ to validate this file:
+Next, use wdltool_ (this requires java7_) to validate this file:

 ``java -jar wdltool.jar validate encode_mapping_workflow.wdl``

-Next, use wdltool_ to generate a json file for this wdl file:
+Next, use wdltool_ (this requires java7_) to generate a json file for this wdl file:

 ``java -jar wdltool.jar inputs encode_mapping_workflow.wdl``